-Proper management of the 3rd stage of labor is critical because of the reality that PPH mainly presents during that stage.
+Proper management of the 3rd stage of labor is critical because PPH mainly presents during that stage6.
 For the 3rd stage of labor, two types of management are widespread; expectant and active.
-Active management includes the administration of various prophylactic interventions in a mixture of oxytocin before placenta delivery, early cord clamping and cutting, and gentle cord traction.
+Active management includes the administration of various prophylactic interventions in a mixture of oxytocin before placenta delivery, early cord clamping and cutting, and gentle cord traction5.

-Under the expectant management of the third stage of labor, it becomes difficult/challenging to handle due to less available resources and setup, insufficient preplanning, availability of drugs, instruments, well-trained clinicians and adequate emergency care.
-It has been identified globally and endorsed that active management of the 3rdstage of labor (AMTSL) is simple and an applied intervention to decrease the occurrence of Post-partum haemorrhage.
+Under the expectant management of the third stage of labor, it becomes difficult/challenging to handle due to less available resources and setup, insufficient preplanning, availability of drugs, instruments, well-trained clinicians and adequate emergency care7.
+It has been identified globally and endorsed that active management of the 3rd stage of labor (AMTSL) is simple and an applied intervention to decrease the occurrence of postpartum haemorrhage8.

 Many maternal deaths occur because of PPH, where birth attendants lack the necessary facilities to secure and manage PPH.
 Therefore, PPH remains among the top five maternal mortality causes; therefore, AMTSL must be provided complete attention to minimize maternal mortality.
-It was felt imperative to conduct this research to identify the issues and increase the knowledge of nurses and midwives on AMTSL working at tertiary care hospitals.
+It was imperative to conduct this research to identify the issues and increase the Knowledge of nurses and midwives on AMTSL working at tertiary care hospitals.
 It will undoubtedly help reduce morbidity and mortality rates as no research has been conducted in this area, whereas most areas in Sindh suffer from PPH.